freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 First, visit the `config/i18n.ts` file to add the language to the list of available languages and configure the values.
 There are several objects here.

-- `availableLangs`: For both the `client` and `curriculum` arrays, add the text name of the language.
-This is the value that will be used in the `.env` file later.
+- `Languages`: Add the new language to `Languages` enum, similar to the others.
+The string value here will be used in the `.env` file to set a build language later.
-- `auditedCerts`: Add the text name of the language as the _key_, and add an array of `SuperBlocks.{cert}` variables as the _value_.
-This tells the client which certifications are fully translated.
+- `availableLangs`: Add the new property from the `Language` enum to both the `client` and `curriculum` arrays.
 - `i18nextCodes`: These are the ISO language codes for each language.
 You will need to add the appropriate ISO code for the language you are enabling.
 These do need to be unique for each language.
 - `LangNames`: These are the display names for the language selector in the navigation menu.
 - `LangCodes`: These are the language codes used for formatting dates and numbers.
 These should be Unicode CLDR codes instead of ISO codes.